Version-LAA/pcapalyzer/README.md

   2. Amount of packets contained within user supplied pcap.
   3. Date/Time of first packet within pcap
   4. Date/Time of last packet within pcap

 - Top talkers
   Provides a listing of the top talkers within the packet capture, along with the amount of packets sent by the IP address.

 - Common Protocols Identified
   Provides a listing of some common protocols identified within the pcap based on a destination port lookup.

 - DNS Traffic Identification
-  If applicable and exist within pcap file, this will provide a listing of all dns request along with the requesting IP
+  If applicable and exist within pcap file, this will provide a listing of all dns request along with the requesting IP.

 - HTTP Traffic Identification
-  If applicable and exist within pcap file, this will provide a listing of all HTTP GET request along with the requesting IP
+  If applicable and exist within pcap file, this will provide a listing of all HTTP GET request along with the requesting IP.